 How can we modify linked records?

 For linked records, you need to get them from Airtable.
-To create a new record with a collaborator field, you need to have that collaborator on another record.
+To create a new record with a collaborator field, you must have that collaborator on another record.
 Then use that collaborator field.

 What are some of the ways you use Airtable with Bubble?
 How have they worked for you?